Back to Business! Launch Your New Business With 10% Off — Start Now

 How to Find an MT103 Document?

-The time it takes to receive the MT103 document also varies.
-Banks may take a few business days or more to retrieve and deliver the MT103 because it's not immediately formatted for customer viewing, so they need to process it first before making it available.
+The time it takes to receive the MT103 document varies.
+Banks may take a few business days or more to retrieve and deliver the MT103 because the document is not generally formatted for customer viewing.
+They need to process it first before making it available.

 This is an example of what a request form for an MT103 might look like.
 Please note that this can vary from bank to bank.